garris/BackstopJS/README.md

 $ backstop reference
 ```

-This will create (or update) your `bitmaps_reference` directory with screen captures from the current project build.
+This will create a `bitmaps_reference` directory with screen captures of all DOM elements specified in your config.
+See [scenario filtering](https://github.com/garris/BackstopJS#updating-or-testing-just-one-scenario-filtering) for more options.

 ###Generating test bitmaps